AndresCGuerrero/markdown-syntax/README.md

 `***`

-This is the equivalent to the `<hr/>` etiquete in HTML.
+This is the equivalent to the `<hr/>` etiquete in _HTML_.

 ## Lists

-We can use numbers `1., 2., 3., etc` for ordered lists or asterisks/hyphen `-` for unordered lists, in both cases there has to be a blank space between the elements.
+We can use numbers `1., 2., 3., etc` for ordered lists or asterisks/hyphen `-`/`*` for unordered lists, in both cases there has to be a blank space between the elements.

 ### Ordered list